 - For any plant equipment with closed oil sumps, change oil and filters at manufacturer’s recommended frequency.

 - Conveyors – lubricate rollers and idlers, watch belts for signs of damage and tracking error, or slippage.
 If you have a lot of conveyors, then have someone dedicated to this – he / she can start walking around and when he gets to the end, start over.

-- Cleaning – keep equipment and surrounding areas clean to avoid contaminants, to allow minor problems to be more immediately visible, to eliminate safety hazards and to help foster a sense of pride in the work area.
+- Cleaning – keep equipment and surrounding areas clean.
+This is done to avoid contaminants that can get into your equipment.
+It also reveals minor problems early.
+It eliminates dirt or spill related safety hazards and fosters a sense of pride in the work area.
 This applies to mobile equipment as well as shops and plants.
-Anyone doing cleaning must know how to do it without harming equipment (i.e.: no water hoses aimed at bearing housings) and they must know what to watch for.
-Cleaners should be trained (this doesn’t take long) to look for obvious signs of equipment distress – leaks that soil cleaned areas soon after cleaning is done, higher vibrations or sounds than normal, cracks in grout or foundations of equipment or in floors near equipment, loose guards, etc. Your maintainers can probably come up with a very good and site specific list of things to watch for in these operator inspections.
+Anyone doing cleaning must know how to do it without harming equipment (i.e.: no water hoses aimed at bearing housings) and they must know what to watch for (drips, dirt accumulating on oil films).
+Cleaners should be trained (this doesn’t take long) to look for obvious signs of equipment distress – leaks that soil cleaned areas soon after cleaning, higher vibrations or sounds than normal, cracks in grout or foundations of equipment or in floors near equipment, loose guards, etc. Your maintainers can probably come up with a very good and site specific list of things to watch for in these operator inspections.

 - Heat exchanger cleaning – experience at the site probably reveals where heat exchangers have been problematic.
 In those cases schedule cleaning at a frequency less than that of the problems arising.
 Note that dirt will reduce heat transfer capability, decrease process efficiency and increase energy costs.